 \subsection{Summary of results}

 In this paper, we generalize the sextic $O(N)$ vector model in $3-\epsilon$ dimensions, to a bi-fundamental $O(N)\times O(M)/Z_2$ model.
-We study this theory in two natural large $N$ limits.
-The first is a bifundamental large $N$ limit motivated by ABJ theory in which both $M$ and $N$ are large, and the ratio $\alpha=\frac{M}{N}$ is held fixed.
-The second is the conventional ``vector model'' large $N$ limit, where $N$ is large and $M$ is held finite.
-We also briefly discuss fixed points when $M=2$ and $N$ is finite.
+We study this theory in two natural large-$N$ limits.
+The first is a bifundamental large-$N$ limit motivated by ABJ theory in which both $M$ and $N$ are large, and the ratio $\alpha=\frac{M}{N}$ is held fixed.
+The second is the conventional ``vector model'' large-$N$ limit, where $N$ is large and $M$ is held finite.
+We also briefly discuss fixed-points when $M=2$ and $N$ is finite.

-In the bifundamental limit, we find a unique, non-trivial fixed-point for the appropriate 't Hooft couplings, in the $\epsilon$ expansion.
-We compute anomalous dimensions of all the spin-zero sextic, quartic and quadratic operators that are invariant under $O(N)\times O(M)$ symmetry group at this fixed point.
-Unlike the quartic theory in $4-\epsilon$ dimensions, the fixed point we study here exists as a real fixed point for all finite values of $\alpha$, including $\alpha=1$.
-However, as $\alpha \rightarrow 0$, the large $N$ beta function vanishes in $d=3$ (as expected from \cite{Pisarki1982}).
+In the bifundamental limit, we find a unique, nontrivial infrared fixed-point in $d=3-\epsilon$ for the appropriate 't Hooft couplings, in the $\epsilon$ expansion.
+We compute anomalous dimensions of all the spin-zero sextic, quartic and quadratic operators that are invariant under $O(N)\times O(M)$ symmetry group at this fixed-point.
+Unlike the quartic theory in $4-\epsilon$ dimensions, the fixed-point we study here exists as a real fixed-point for all finite values of $\alpha$, including $\alpha=1$.
+However, as $\alpha \rightarrow 0$, the large-$N$ beta function vanishes in $d=3$ (as expected from \cite{Pisarski1982}).